Avaray/simple-barcode-generator/README.md

 [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking), others required complex configurations just to generate decent looking SVG, and some applied colors that couldn’t be easily overridden with Tailwind.
 So, I decided to create my own library.

+## Where it can be used

+I see potential in applications related to [loyalty cards](https://en.wikipedia.org/wiki/Loyalty_program).
+Generating codes on the client side can slightly reduce the load on servers.

 ## Usage